blobotic/notes_public/european_history/2_renaissance.md

 	- French and English followed soon after; other languages took longer
 - Francesco Petrarca, Petrarch: Florentine exile, son of a merchant
 	- disdained the law and the clergy as too "scholastic"
-	- loved life, love, beauty, travel, and connections and spurned the ephermeral and deceptive
+	- loved life, love, beauty, travel, and connections and spurned the ephemeral and deceptive
 	- loved Cicero for his common sense and commitment to political liberty
-	- loved St. Augustine for his otherworldy vision of the City of God
+	- loved St. Augustine for his otherworldly vision of the City of God
 		- also found religious concern in Cicero and St. Augustine's writing
 	- wrote sonnets in Italian, an epic in Latin, an introspective study of himself, and many letters
 	- aspired to literary fame